WONKanese/Gang/README.md

 # GangLang
-Ganglang website compiler
+## Ganglang website compiler
-#gang gang it be like that
+This is a website for a programming language for gangsters